Ariel Pink: Beliefs

 In 2013, Pink appeared on the satirical Fox News program Red Eye with Greg Gutfield discussing space robots and marijuana use in the NFL.
 In 2015, he said he was grateful for the bullying he experienced as a child, as it taught him to be thick skinned, and commented that "[a]nyone who is crying about police brutality or victimization as an adult needs to stop it and realize the privileges we have in this country."

 During a discussion of his religious views in 2012, Pink stated that he was always "reluctant to be religious, to fully embrace the tenets of Christianity or Judaism or whatever, but I also don't fully fall in with the science crew either".
 When asked if he celebrated Hanukkah, he explained that he did not, except when his parents invited him to do so.
 In a 2010 interview with Heeb Magazine, he remarked that people who boast of their Jewish pride are "fucking stupid".
 He explained: "I'm totally against all that.
 I think you're a man of the world.
 Worldly.
 We're all from the same DNA strand, you know.
 It's like potatoes are our brothers.
 So, so, so silly."

-In a 2017 interview, Pink was asked to clarify his political leanings and answered: "I would say I'm for America in whatever capacity that comes in ...
+In a 2017 interview, Pink was asked to clarify his political leanings, to which he answered: "I would say I'm for America in whatever capacity that comes in ...
 If Hillary [Clinton] was going to win [the 2016 election] I would have been like, right on ...
 As long as we are a nation that comes together then that's all I care about."
 Asked if he was Republican or Democrat in an April 2020 interview, he responded that he did not "believe in party lines" and merely aligned with "whoever is in charge".
 Following the 2020 presidential election, Pink tweeted his support for Donald Trump.

 In December 2020, during an appearance on the podcast Wrong Opinion, Pink stated that he believed the recent presidential election was tampered by the Democratic Party "in some sort of collaboration with China".
 He opined that Trump represented "an indictment on anything bullshit ...
 I'm so gay for Trump, I would let him fuck me in the butt."
-Furthermore, he voiced skepticism of the scientific community, saying that many of their claims, including those for climate change, "probably [are] bullshit" and politically influenced, and added that he had argued with his father, a medical doctor, about the effectiveness of the COVID-19 vaccine.
+During his 2021 appearance on Tucker Carlson Tonight, Pink said that he believed that Trump had "lost [the election] fairly", but reaffirmed his support for Trump.